Looking for a GeneSight Alternative? Here's the Short Answer

 What You Can Do Next

-1. Check if you already have raw genetic data from 23andMe, AncestryDNA, Nebula Genomics, or whole-genome sequencing.
-If so, you may be able to get a pharmacogenetic report without a new test.
+2. Check whether you already have raw genetic data from 23andMe, AncestryDNA, MyHeritage, or whole-genome sequencing.
+If so, Gene2Rx can generate a pharmacogenetic report from that data without a new test.

 Related Medications